nik-don/01-founders/ascii-art/README.md

 ## FAQ
 **Question:** Is the code same as N1X0N3's test file?

-**Answer:** Although it is inspired by it, the code is completely different and the way the test-cases are stored in the file is different.
+**Answer:** Although it is inspired by it, the code is 99% different and the way the test-cases are stored in the file is different.

 ##
 **Q:** What resources did you look to make this test?